Localization and global dynamics in the long-range discrete nonlinear Schr\"odinger equation: Introduction

 \textbf{MSC 2020} 34A08, 34A12, 34A34, 37K45, 37K60, 78M35

-\section{Introduction.}
+\section{Introduction}

-Research in arrays of coupled nonlinear oscillators remains a field of intense research whether it aims at understanding thermalization or the emergence of localized coherent structures, or global synchronization as exemplified by the FPUT or the Kuramoto oscillator model, respectively.
-Their relevance goes beyond theory as they model systems in a wide range of applications including photonics, plasmonics \cite{eisenberg1998discrete,morandotti1999dynamics,aceves1996discrete}, Bose-Einstein condensates \cite{anderson1998macroscopic,kalosakas2002delocalizing,smerzi1997quantum,trombettoni2001discrete}, biological/chemical phenomena \cite{Mingaleev1999,PhysRevE.55.6141}, neuroscience \cite{neuro} and the power grid \cite{powergrid}.
-For more comprehensive surveys, see \cite{kevrekidis,kivshar2003optical,SulemSulem:NLS_book,RevModPhys.83.247}.
+Studies in arrays of coupled nonlinear oscillators remains a field of intense research whether it aims at understanding thermalization or the emergence of localized coherent structures, or global synchronization as exemplified by the FPUT or the Kuramoto oscillator model, respectively.
+Their relevance goes beyond theory as they model systems in a wide range of applications including photonics, plasmonics \cite{eisenberg1998discrete,aceves1996discrete}, Bose-Einstein condensates \cite{anderson1998macroscopic,trombettoni2001discrete}, and biological/chemical phenomena \cite{Mingaleev1999,PhysRevE.55.6141}.
+For more comprehensive surveys, see \cite{kevrekidis,SulemSulem:NLS_book}.
 In all these cases, the emerging models are large systems of coupled ordinary differential equations.
 Similarly for continuous fields, universal equations such as the nonlinear Schr\"odinger equation (NLSE) or the sine-Gordon equation have provided a platform to study many features in nonlinear wave phenomena including the existence and interactions of solitons, and the formation of coherent structures and singular blow-up dynamics.

-Specific to nonlinear photonics and its applications, two universal models are the NLSE and the discrete nonlinear Schr\"odinger equation (DNLS) \eqref{dnls}.
-In the discrete case, the model describes waveguide or resonator arrays with the nearest-neighbor coupling, whereas the continuum version models, for example, pulses in optical fibers or light filaments propagating in air.
-In this paper, we present results for nonlocal, nonlinear discrete systems, departing from the nearest-neighbor coupling, whose long-range interaction is described by a nonlocal interaction kernel whose coupling strength decays algebraically.
-This model is known as the fractional discrete nonlinear Schrödinger equation (fDNLS) given by

-where our interest goes beyond this specific model to study a general long-range interaction given by \eqref{generalmodel}.
-Such nonlocal model was previously studied \cite{molina2020two,johansson1998switching,rasmussen1998localized,christiansen2001multi,korabel2007transition} in various contexts including stability, chaos, and higher-dimensional dynamics.